mikejonestechno/investment-analytics/pages/inflation.md

 The chart shows inflation stayed close to the RBA target inflation rate of 2 to 3 percent for over twenty five years.

-> ℹ The data suggests reasonable confidence using a baseline inflation of 2% to 2.5% with some uncertainty or risk that inflation could peak higher.
+> ℹ The data suggests high confidence using a baseline inflation of 2.5% with some uncertainty or risk that inflation could peak higher.